mishoo/UglifyJS/README.md

 unreachable code; for now there is no option to turn off only this specific warning, you can pass `warnings=false` to turn off *all* warnings.

+You can specify nested constants like `--define env.DEBUG=false` which requires `-c unsafe` in order to work.

 Another way of doing that is to declare your globals as constants in a separate file and include it into the build.
 For example you can have a `build/defines.js` file with the following: